norkator/cryptography/README.md

 * BouncyCastle signed cryptography provider

 #### org.junit_4.13.0.v20200204-1500.jar | core-1.3.0.jar
-* JUnit 4 jar and hamcrest core for Jenkins test runs.
+* JUnit 4 jar and hamcrest core for Github Actions based test runs.

 Adding external library
 ============

-Everytime new external jar library is added, it must be also added to `build_jenkins.xml` in a block seen below as example
+Every time new external jar library is added, it must be also added to `build.xml` in a block seen below as example

 ```xml
 <path id="Cryptography.classpath">